szcompressor/cuSZ/example/README.md

 ### DEMO

-The demo working with nvcomp locates at `cusz-latest/example/src/ck2.cu`.
+The source code of this demo locates at `cusz-latest/example/src/ck2.cu`.

 ```bash
 ## 2: "F" for fp32 type, "D" for fp64 type